 In addition to regular skiing, there are some fun extra activities you can enjoy during your stay.
 There is night skiing on Saturday evenings and during New Year and national holidays.
 Non-skiers can enjoy a ‘Snow Experience’ (by cat that leaves from the Yamabiko station), and there are also snowshoe tours.
 There are several cross-country trails around the area.

 Of course, the main extra attraction in Nozawa is the onsens.
 Once you get rid of your shyness, you’ll find getting naked with a bunch of strangers feels completely natural.
-The 13 public onsens or ‘soto-yu’ are free (they are looked after by locals) – just be sure to respect all the rules.
+The 13 public onsens or ‘soto-yu’ are free or a couple of hundred Yen (they are looked after by locals) – just be sure to respect all the rules (read our guide to Onsen etiquette).
 Meanwhile, there are more luxurious onsens in the hotels (for a fee – usually around ¥1000) and if you want to bathe together as a couple or family (or you just can’t bare getting naked in front of strangers), you could head to one of those or to the large outdoor onsen at SPArena – where bathing suits are compulsory and genders are mixed.

 If you need a day off, a side trip to see the Snow Monkeys is well worth it.
 Monkeys sit and preen themselves in the hot springs, just like the humans in the onsen.
 Don’t worry – those pools are strictly for monkeys only!